Mexico

 What is life like for Fulbrighters in the host country?

-The site of major Amerindian civilizations - including the Olmec, Toltec, Teotihuacan, Zapotec, Maya, and Aztec, among others, and home to one of the most biodiverse environments, it is no wonder that Mexico boasts the largest UNESCO world heritage in the American continent: 14 cities, 35 cultural and natural sites, as well as an important number of intangible patrimonies.
-Additionally, Mexico has designated 132 Pueblos Mágicos (Magical Towns), communities that over time have maintained their original architecture, traditions, history and culture, which enhance the richness of travel destinations.
+Mexico is the birthplace of major Amerindian civilizations, including the Olmec, Toltec, Teotihuacan, Zapotec, Maya, and Aztec, among others.
+It is also one of the world’s most biodiverse countries.
+Mexico boasts the largest number of UNESCO World Heritage sites in the Americas, with 35 cultural and natural sites, as well as numerous intangible cultural heritages.
+Additionally, the country has designated 177 Pueblos Mágicos (“Magical Towns”)—communities that have preserved their original architecture, traditions, history, and culture—further enriching travel experiences.

-Education in Mexico has a long tradition.
-The Universidad Nacional Autónoma de México (UNAM), which started as Real y Pontificia Universidad de México (Royal and Pontifical University of Mexico), was founded in 1551 and is the second oldest institution of higher education in the American Continent.
-UNAM has been cited as one of the largest and most important universities, not only in Mexico but in all of Latin America.
-Its philosophy is closely tied to social responsibility, at the service of the country and humankind by educating academics and professionals to be of use to society, able to organize and carry out research on social and political issues that have vast cultural benefits.
-All three of Mexico’s Nobel Prize winners, Octavio Paz, Mario J. Molina, and Alfonso García Robles were UNAM graduates.
+Education in Mexico has deep roots.
+The Universidad Nacional Autónoma de México (UNAM), originally founded as the Royal and Pontifical University of Mexico in 1551, is the second oldest higher education institution in the Americas.
+UNAM is recognized as one of the largest and most prestigious universities in Latin America, with a strong commitment to social responsibility and research that benefits society.
+All three of Mexico’s Nobel Prize winners—Octavio Paz, Mario J. Molina, and Alfonso García Robles—are UNAM alumni.

 Eligibility